Arrow to expande the menu options

 About WaterWipes

 WaterWipes are the world’s purest baby wipes, made with just two ingredients, 99.9% purified water and a drop of fruit extract.
-They are 100% biodegradable* wipes and proven to be purer than cotton wool and water.
+They are proven to be purer than cotton wool and water.
 Discover more about our product range or find out where to buy WaterWipes.

 *within 12 weeks in an industrial plant in accordance with EN13432.
 Wipe material.